maoweinilsson/PDC-software-web/software/StarCCM+/beskow/9.06.009-dp/running.rst

 .. code-block:: bash

- #PBS -l mppwidth=288
+ #SBATCH -n 96

 line and at the bottom when you specify

 .. code-block:: bash

- -np 288
+ -np 96

-Formation on how to submit jobs on Beskow, see Job Submission on Beskow.
+Formation on how to submit jobs on Beskow, see  `Job submission on Beskow <https://www.pdc.kth.se/resources/computers/beskow/how-to/run>`_ .